dmerejkowsky/blog/content/post/2017-04-08-cmake-visual-studio-and-the-command-line.md

 projects from the command line" on an internet search engine.
 You'll also find places where they suggest you use `MSBuild.exe`.

-But, bad luck, if you try to run `devenv` directly from `cmd.exe`, you'll the famous error message:
+But, bad luck, if you try to run `devenv` directly from `cmd.exe`, you'll get the famous error message:

 ```text